AyrscottLLC/heroku-php/README.md

 # heroku-php
-Heroku PHP skeleton for creating new apps
+Minamilist Heroku PHP skeleton for creating new apps